 We have known for a long time that chronic alcoholics have a reduced brain volume.
 We are now seeing studies of the effects of alcohol on brain regions and on the production of neurotransmitters.
 One treatment for depression is to increase the levels of serotonin in the brain.
 This is done by slowing the natural breakdown of serotonin which is one way many antidepressants work.

-We know that alcohol is altering these neurochemicals and so may be increasing the risk of developing a mental illness, may make one worse or may mimic a disorder.
+We know that alcohol is altering these neurochemicals and so may be increasing the risk of developing a mental illness, may make one worse, or may mimic a disorder.

-4. Chronic alcoholics.
+4. Chronic Alcoholics.

-Studies of chronic alcoholics, how their brain works and the changes that brain undergoes have added to our understandings of what the alcohol may be doing to the other parts of the body and brain.
+Studies of chronic alcoholics, how their brain works, and the changes that the brain undergoes have added to our understandings of what the alcohol may be doing to the other parts of the body and brain.
 Because alcohol totally mixes with water, and blood contains a lot of water, no part of the body avoids being damaged by drinking.

 5. Developmental studies.

 Studies of teens have suggested ways in which alcohol consumption may be affecting the development of the brain.
-The correlations between the amount that a teen drinks and the results of the rest of their lives, while not a proof of cause and effect, makes us thing there are more connections than we previously realized.
+The correlations between the amount that a teen drinks and the results of the rest of their lives, while not a proof of cause and effect, makes us think there are more connections than we previously realized.